Glorp/Elmbdas/README.md

     0 := λf.λx.x

 If you're doing it right it should show up with `≝` insteada `:=`.
-And then you have to press enter to add it to the definitions.
+And then you have to press enter to add it to definitions.

 You remove thing from definitions by naming it to sadface and pressing enter.
 Like,